 Another ghostly horseman is the Headless Horseman.
-He rides through Mill Street and according to local legends; he was a royal dispatch rider who was on his way from Sudeley Castle to Gloucester.
-He was knocked off the horse by thin wire.
-He was executed by beheading after interrogation of The Roundheads of Prestbury.
+He rides through Mill Street, and according to local legends, he was a royal dispatch rider who was on his way from Sudeley Castle to Gloucester.
+He was knocked off the horse by a thin wire.
+He was executed by beheading after the interrogation of The Roundheads of Prestbury.